 Hapag-Lloyd Cruises traces its origins back to the 19th century when two German firms — Hamburg-American and North German Lloyd — entered the passenger trade, competing largely on the North Atlantic and then spreading their routes to other parts of the world.
-Later they merged, and today the passenger cruise business is held down by the top-rated, medium-size cruise ships, EUROPA (built 1999 & 400 passengers) and EUROPA 2 (b.
+Later they merged, and today the passenger cruise business is owned by the TUI Group that operates the top-rated, medium-size cruise ships, EUROPA (built 1999 & 400 passengers) and EUROPA 2 (b.
 2013 & 500 p), the latter offering guaranteed English-speaking cruises; and a pair of expedition vessels: BREMEN (b.1990 & 155 p) and HANSEATIC (b.
 1991 & 175 p).
 It is the last named falling below our 300-passenger limit that has dedicated departures for English speakers sailing with German speakers.
 THE BREMEN may offer some bilingual cruises from time to time and is also chartered by English-speaking affinity groups.

 While Hapag-Lloyd is a German company, drawing mainly German-speaking passengers, selected bilingual cruises are set aside for English-speaking passengers with guaranteed departures.
 That means that all documentation, handbooks, programs, announcements, menus, lectures and safety drills will be in English.
 Shore excursions are arranged separately.
 Any other international cruises that attract at least 15 English-speaking passengers will automatically become bilingual as the aforesaid Those cruises will be featured here, and expect German-speaking passengers in varying numbers and often in the majority.